HQarroum/aws-iot-certificate-generator/README.md

 A few components are required as dependencies to this project before using the scripts it contains :

-- A UNIX environment such as MacOS or Linux.
+- An environment supporting Bash.
-- The [openssl](https://wiki.openssl.org/index.php/Command_Line_Utilities) command-line tools should be installed on your operating system.
+- The [openssl](https://wiki.openssl.org/index.php/Command_Line_Utilities) command-line tools must be installed on your operating system or Docker container.
-- The [AWS CLI](https://aws.amazon.com/fr/cli/) must be installed and configured with at least one account.
+- The [AWS CLI](https://aws.amazon.com/cli/) must be installed and configured with at least one account.
-- The [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html) command-line tools to test your generated certificates.
+- The [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html) command-line tool is required to test your generated certificates and publish a message to an MQTT topic.

 ## 🔰 Description

-This project can help you understand the creation of a custom certificate authority (CA) and device certificates required as part of the [Just In Time Registration (JITR)](https://aws.amazon.com/fr/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/) process and will assist you in performing yourself the following tasks on your AWS account :
+This repository contains tools aiming at helping understand the creation of a custom certificate authority (CA) and device certificates required as part of the AWS IoT [Just In Time Registration (JITR)](https://aws.amazon.com/fr/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/) process and is a good basis to assist you in performing the following tasks on your AWS account :

 - Creating your own custom [Certificate of Authority (CA)](https://en.wikipedia.org/wiki/Root_certificate).
 - Registering your CA on AWS IoT.
 - Creating devices certificates offline and connecting using those certificates to AWS IoT.
-- Modifying the attributes of your device certificates.
+- Customizing the attributes of your device certificates.

 ## 📟 Command-line tools